canjs/canjs/guides/getting-started-tutorial/define.md

 A `set` function defines what happens when a value is set on a `can.Map`.
 It is typically used to update other attributes on the `can.Map` as a side effect, or coerce the set value into specific format.
-For example, we might want to update the `menu` attribute of the Application State we defined above when the `restaurant` attribute is updated.
+For example, we might want to update the `menu` attribute of the AppState we defined above when the `restaurant` attribute is updated.

 The setter function can take two optional arguments: